-- 1. Application for Admission: The application is required and is available on the CHP website. - 2.
-Application Fee: A non-refundable application fee of \$40.00 is required and must accompany the application. - 3.
+1. Application for Admission: Please refer to the Au.D.
+Admissions Packet on the program website.
+The application to CHP is also required and is available on the CHP website.

+- 2. Application Fee: A non-refundable application fee of \$40.00 is required and must accompany the CHP application. - 3.
 Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course work.
 A minimum cumulative major GPA of 2.85 is required to apply for admission.
-Applicants whose bachelor's degree is not completed at the time of application will be considered for admission; if accepted, the applicant must submit a supplementary transcript showing completion of the degree before registration.

-- GRE Scores: Scores must not be older than 5 years of application and must be sent directly from GRE.
+Applicants whose bachelor's degree is not completed at the time of application will be considered for admission; if accepted, the applicant must submit a supplementary transcript showing completion of the degree before registration. - 4.
+GRE Scores: Scores must not be older than 5 years of application and must be sent directly from GRE.
 Institution Code: 6146.
-Scores should include verbal, quantitative, and writing. - Application Letter: Submit a letter of application (business format, 12-pt font, and <2 pages) to the Audiology Admissions Committee addressing the following items: - a.
+Scores should include verbal, quantitative, and writing. - 5.
+Letter of Interest: Submit a letter (business format, 12-pt font, and less than two pages) to the Audiology Admissions Committee by uploading it to the "Upload Documents" section of the online application.
+Letter should address the following items: - a.
 An explanation of your interest in audiology. - b.
 Your long-term and short-term goals. - c.
 Other information you deem relevant to the committee's decision-making process. - 6.
-Resume: Submit a 1-page resume listing relevant educational credentials, honors, awards, activities, work history, etc. with a cover. - 7.
-Interview: Contact the Audiology Admissions Committee to schedule an interview (on-site or via distance technology) and tour our facilities.
+Resume: Submit a 1-page resume listing relevant educational credentials, honors, awards, activities, work history, etc. by uploading it to the "Upload Documents" section of the online application. - 7.
+Interview: An interview is required of all applicants and prior to any offer of admission.
+Applicants will be notified of opportunities to be interviewed (on-site or via distance technology).
+The Audiology Admissions Committee invites applicants to visit the campus for a tour of the facilities.
 Telephone: (501) 569-3155. - 8.
-Letters of Recommendation: Three letters of recommendation on the official recommendation form are required.
-The form is on the department website.
+Recommendation Forms: Three recommendations are required.
 Recommendations should be from professors with whom you have worked and who are familiar with your ability and academic performance.
-Supplemental letters are optional. - TOEFL scores as applicable.
+Supplemental letters are optional.
+Applicants will be required to enter the reference name and email address on the online application.
+That information will automatically generate an email to the references with instructions for completing and submitting the reference form. - 9.
+TOEFL scores as applicable.
 See International Applicants in the Admissions/Academic Information section of this catalog. - 10.
-Graduate Assistantship Application: To apply for a graduate assistantship, an application and the required written essay must be submitted with the admissions application.
-The graduate assistantship application form is posted on the department website.
+Graduate Assistantship Application: To be considered for a graduate assistantship, you must complete the graduate assistantship application form and the required written essay with your admissions packet.
+The form is available from the AuD Admissions Packet on the program website.